seanwevans/WarpDB/README.md

 ### Multi-GPU Example

-WarpDB includes a helper `run_multi_gpu_jit` demonstrating how to split the input table across available GPUs and execute the same JIT-compiled kernel on each device.
+WarpDB includes helpers `run_multi_gpu_jit` and `run_multi_gpu_jit_large`
+demonstrating how to split the input table across available GPUs and execute the same JIT-compiled kernel on each device.
+The `run_multi_gpu_jit_large` variant streams the CSV file in chunks, enabling processing of datasets larger than a single GPU's memory.
 Results are aggregated back on the host.

 ## Project Structure